 What to do in Narkanda

-Photography, of course, would be one of the major activity that you will love to do in Narkanda.
-No matter where you go, you will be presented with alluring vistas all around and will find it hard to keep your hands off your camera.
-Stargazing and Night sky photography is another activity you can enjoy if photography is your thing.
+Photography, of course, would be one of the major activities that you will love to do in Narkanda.
+No matter where you go, you will be presented with alluring vistas all around; and will find it hard to keep your hands off your camera.
+The pollution free skies of Narkanda light up each night with countless stars; a view that city folks like us are not accustomed to.
+If you were into photography and had a capable enough camera, you will have your fun getting some long exposure shots and capturing star trails.

 Sightseeing in Narkanda – Conclusion